 The UK remains committed to the delivery of Sustainable Development Goals too and future free trade agreements will not undermine the UK’s ability to continue to meet all of its international commitments.

-Overall, I believe that the Trade Bill strikes an appropriate balance and brings together everything Government Ministers have said.
+Overall, I believe that this approach strikes an appropriate balance.
 It respects the UK constitution, ensuring that the Government can negotiate in the best interests of the UK, while making sure that Parliament has the information that it needs to effectively scrutinise and lend its expertise to trade policy.